DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/pipeline-on-node.md

 # run the pipeline on the specified node

-This article describes how to run the customer's pipeline tasks on the specified nodes in the application workbench.
+This article describes how to run the customer's pipeline tasks on the specified nodes in Workbench.

 ## Modify the configuration file jenkins-casc-config